 “I’ll also raise her allowance as my means prove capable.”

 “Indeed.”
 Sir James smiled approvingly.
 “I must admit you make a very impressive offer.
 You’ve got very good references, too.”
 He paced about, musing.
 “Still, she is my only daughter.
-I would like to insure her happiness, as well.”
+I would like to ensure her happiness, as well.”

 Donald clicked his heels.
 “I will make her happiness my foremost priority.”